Historic Photo of the Day: 2025-11-09

 Find out more ⤑

-Today's historic photo of the day: Exactly 40 years ago today we see the railway station at Binalong, NSW, October 19, 1985.
+Today's historic photo of the day: Exactly 40 years ago today we see the station at Tahmoor, NSW, November 9 1985.
+Tahmoor is a small town in the NSW Southern Highlands just south of Picton and 94.5km from Sydney by rail on the Southern Highlands line.

 Australian Rail Maps © 1996-2025